• Accident Guide in Hawaii

 What to Do if You Are in a Serious Accident

-In these cases, a driver must remain at the scene.
+In cases that involve mandatory reporting, a driver must remain at the scene.
 Failure to do so will result in the commission of a felony.
 The repercussions of leaving an accident are serious and involve jail time, license revocation, and substantial monetary fines.

 If possible, move the vehicles away from the flow of traffic.
 But do not risk further injury or damage to property or people to do so.
 Next, call the police.
 If there is an injury requiring immediate medical attention, call an ambulance (of course, you will handle this step along with calling the police).
 If an injured party is in a life-threatening situation (use your best judgment), aid them if possible.